 Have you seen or heard of plants that can eat animals?
 There are a few plants which can trap insects and digest them.
 Is it not amazing?
 Such plants may be green or of some other colour.
 Look at the plant in Fig. 1.6.
 The pitcher-like or jug-like structure is the modified part of leaf.
 The apex of the leaf forms a lid which can open and close the mouth of the pitcher.
-Inside the pitcher there are hair which entangle the trapped insect.
+Inside the pitcher there are hair which are directed downwards.
+When an insect lands in the pitcher, the lid closes and the trapped insect gets entangled into the hair.
 The lid closes and the insect is trapped.
-The insect is killed by the juices secreted in the pitcher and its nutrients are absorbed.
+The insect is digested by the digestive juices secreted in the pitcher and its nutrients are absorbed.
 Such insect-eating plants are called insectivorous plants.